University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_6_alignment.md

 This information is documented in a specially formatted text file called a **SAM** file which has the `.sam` extension.
 These files tend to be VERY large and so we compress them into **BAM** files which have a `.bam` extension.
 We then filter these alignments in a way that hopefully keeps as many real/true alignments as possible and discards erroneous alignments.
 ## Learning Outcomes

+1. Learn what indexes are for
-1. Learn what an alignment file is (SAM and BAM) and understand the contents
+2. Learn what an alignment file is (SAM and BAM) and understand the contents
-2. Run commands to view and produce statistics on the quality of alignment files
+3. Run commands to summarise and view mapping statistics from SAM/BAM files
-3. How to filter alignments
+4. How to filter alignments
-4. Visualise alignment coverage
+5. Visualise alignment coverage

-## Setup
+## Setup and catchup

 Let's activate our `bioinf` conda environment again.